michaelhaaf/toolboxes/README.md

 ## Automatic Startup Configuration

-The problem with customized atomic images is that the customizations need to be applied at some point in time, which itself takes time.
+The problem with customized images is that the customizations need to be applied at some point in time, which itself takes time.
 I would much rather time-consuming processes take place BEFORE I log into my system, so that the CLI environments I want to use can start instantly by the time I've logged in.

 One way we can do this is to use [`systemd`][systemd] to start up-to-date distroboxes automatically when you log in.
 You could define the [`systemd.unit`][systemd-unit] files yourself, but the folks behind `podman` have set up [quadlets][podman-quadlets] which take care of some of the leg-work for you.